Aeroluna/LunaCoopMod/README.md

 No more recalling Black Death straight into your mineral line.

+- Added autocast to Stalker Blink.

+Unsurprisingly, autocasting the shield restoring Blink when out of shields is strong.

 ## Karax

 - Implemented [Maguro's Karax 2.0](https://www.maguro.one/p/karax.html) with some changes.